Our methodology: Agnostic excellence instead of scheme F

 DAX references Siemens, Deutsche Bank, Lufthansa and others

-The logo of the International Coaching Federation
+Logo International Coaching Federation (ICF)

 The fallacy of the „golden method“